sboulema/StackTraceExplorer/README.md

 `View - Other Windows - Stack Trace Explorer`

+or the default keybinding

+`Ctrl S, T`

 ## Features
 - Clicking a filepath will open the file at the line mentioned in the stacktrace
 - Clicking a method will open the corresponding file at the start of that method
 - Wrap long stacktraces
 - Syntax highlighting
 - Dark theme support
+- Tabs

 ## Supported stack trace formats
 - Visual Studio